Causal Bandits for Linear Structural Equation Models: Introduction

 \section{Introduction}

-\textbf{Motivation.} Multi-armed bandit (MAB) settings provide a rich theoretical context for formalizing and analyzing sequential experimental design procedures.
+Multi-armed bandit (MAB) settings provide a rich theoretical context for formalizing and analyzing sequential experimental design procedures.
 Each arm represents one experiment in a canonical MAB setting, the stochastic outcome of which is represented by a random reward.
 The objective of a learner is to design a sequence of arm selections (i.e., experiments) that maximizes the cumulative reward over a time horizon.
 Bandit problems have a growing list of applications in various domains such as marketing campaigns \citep{Sawant2018ContextualMB}, clinical trials \citep{liu2020reinforcement}, portfolio management \citep{shen2015portfolio}, recommender systems \citep{zhou2017large}.
-In the simplest settings, the rewards generated by different arms are assumed to be statistically independent.
-Nevertheless, in practice, statistical dependencies commonly exist among the rewards of various arms.
-Accounting for such dependencies has led to a study of \emph{structured bandit} problems, such as linear bandits \citep{abbasi-yadkori2011,dani2008linear,rusmevichientong2010linearly}, combinatorial bandits \citep{cesa2012combinatorial}, and contextual bandits~\citep{tewari2017ads}.
-In this paper, we focus on \emph{causal bandits}~\citep{lattimore2016causal} as another instance of a bandit setting with statistically dependent reward models.
+Various assumptions on the statistical dependencies among the arms have led to different classes of problems, such as linear bandits \citep{abbasi-yadkori2011,dani2008linear,rusmevichientong2010linearly}, combinatorial bandits \citep{cesa2012combinatorial}, and contextual bandits~\citep{tewari2017ads}.
+In this paper, we focus on \emph{causal bandits}~\citep{lattimore2016causal} as another instance of a bandit setting in which reward models are assumed to be the results of causal relationships.

 Causal Bayesian networks represent the cause-effect relationships through a directed acyclic graph (DAG).
 Each node of the causal graph represents a random variable, the edges encode the statistical dependencies among them, and the directed edges signify causal relationships.
 Recently, the effectiveness of DAGs in encoding non-trivial dependencies among random variables has led to an interest in the study of causal bandits.
 In a causal bandit framework, \emph{interventions} on the nodes of a DAG are modeled as arms, and the post-intervention stochastic observations are modeled as the arm rewards.
 Instead of a cumulative reward, generally, the observation of one node is regarded as the reward value.
 This node is usually selected to be one without any descendants.
 The structure of the underlying DAG induces statistical dependencies among the arms' rewards and their sequential selection.
 Furthermore, different interventions on different subsets of nodes result in distinct reward distribution for the reward node.
 In such a causal bandit framework, the objective is to minimize the cumulative regret with respect to the best intervention in hindsight.